Women's Champions League: What to watch out for on Matchday 5 | UEFA Women's Champions League

 Article body

-Holders Barcelona and eight-time winners Lyon have already booked their UEFA Women's Champions League quarter-final spots and more teams could join them on Wednesday and Thursday as the fifth set of matches are played.
+Holders Barcelona and eight-time winners Lyon have already booked their UEFA Women's Champions League quarter-final spots and more teams could join them as the fifth set of matches are played.
 We preview the action.

 Thursday 25 January: